Fill your College Details

 4. Write a program to implement a stack using linked lists.

-A stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
-The last element added to the stack is the first one to be removed.
-In this implementation, we use a linked list to represent the stack, with each node containing a value and a pointer to the next node.
+A stack is a linear data structure that has a Last In, First Out (LIFO) principle.
+The element that is added last gets removed first.
+A linked list is used in this approach to define the stack; each node has a value and a pointer to the node after it.

 #include <stdio.h>